How To Install and Set Up Laravel with Docker Compose (With Example)

 The system consists of a voting application, that let users choose between two options, and show the result back on the screen after doing all the due diligence.

-You can see the file of pull the voting-app repository from here
+You can see the file of pull the voting-app repository here

 There are 5 containers in this application: